 * Fiddleheads should never be eaten raw.
-They should be thoroughly cooked before eating.
+They should be thoroughly cooked before eating or adding to recipes.
 See "Preparing" below.

 Fiddleheads have been enjoyed for centuries around the world.
 Here in Canada, fiddleheads grow on the East coast and in Quebec and Ontario.
 While there are many varieties of fern, the ostrich and cinnamon fern are the only two that are edible and safe to eat.
 Other varieties of fern may look similar, but can be poisonous.